 These cases all have something in common in that the companies were quick to confirm that the matters would be explored further and that actions would be taken to ensure breaches would not happen again.
 This being the case, the sources of the initial breaches are unknown to the public.

-Data breaches can come from many sources and it would be difficult for any organization to claim total security against them.
-However, it has been reported that 25% of breaches involve internal actors compared to 51% involving organized criminal organizations.
+Data breaches can come from many sources and it would be difficult for any organisation to claim total security against them.
+However, it has been reported that 25% of breaches involve internal actors compared to 51% involving organised criminal organisations.
 Of these attacks over half, 51%, included malware which has been a growing threat in IT for the past 18 months.

 The threat from internal users should be less than 1 in 4 and Network managers and administrators will have to review internal policies and procedures to lower this, usually starting by limiting who can access data.